 explicitly (like messages.asJava[Message]

-), but the Scala implicit resolution is smart enough to infer the required type itself.
+Scala implicit resolution is smart enough to infer the required type itself.